 Using Shaggy Mane Mushrooms

-With its very short shelf life, these mushrooms can be difficult to work with for culinary purposes.
+With their very short shelf life, these mushrooms can be difficult to work with for culinary purposes.
 As mentioned above, once harvested, they will begin to turn black and inky within mere hours of being picked.

 Not only do they not keep well, but they are also delicate.
 They can bruise easily – even just from bouncing around in your basket while on your way home from a successful day of harvesting.

 A bruised, shaggy mane mushroom will start to soften and then liquefy completely – from cap to stem – turning the once-solid mushroom into a thick, inky substance.
 This substance can stain your hands or clothing and is actually used to be used as an ink supplement.

 The flavor of this black inky goo has been said to have a very intense and aromatic flavor – a more earthy and “mushroomy” taste.

 Shaggy mane mushrooms themselves have a mild flavor; however still distinctive enough to carry their own taste.
 The younger ones are firmer and can be into pieces and fried with some butter.

 Another popular way to enjoy shaggy mane mushrooms is in a stew or soup; whatever way you plan on preparing and cooking your shaggy mane mushrooms, know that they should never be eaten raw.
 Because of their subtle flavor, these mushrooms tend to be overwhelmed if mixed into strongly flavored dishes.

 Issues with shaggy manes are extremely rare, but some people have reported troublesome reactions to alcohol when eating shaggy manes, including nausea, sweating, and other gastro-related symptoms.

 To be extra safe, try eating a very small portion if it’s your first time eating shaggy mushrooms.
 Wait several hours to ensure that no undesired effects befall you.